DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 More detailed instructions on completing this step are [here](/docs/rpi_setup_step6_run_diginode_setup.md).

-## STEP 7 - Give the Raspberry Pi a fixed local IP, and setup port forwarding
+## STEP 7 - Give the Raspberry Pi a Static IP address and setup Port Forwarding

 To make it easy to access your DigiNode on your local network.
 It is recommended to give your Raspberry Pi a fixed local IP address.
 This can typically be done via the web interface of your router.